 Shrinkflation does not always work in favor of the company because it’s not the best solution to all issues.
 For example, if the quantity of product can’t be reduced, like baskets, it’s not going to work because you cannot lower the quality.
 Affecting quality always loses customers within no time.

 Furthermore, most of the time, the lowering or reduction in the size or quantity is not noticeable by all the customers.
-But in some cases, when it’s clearly noticeable, the customers feel a loss of confidence and trust.
+But in some cases, when it’s clearly noticeable, the customers lose confidence and trust.
 As a result, you may lose a lot of customers, and it has happened to many brands in the past.

-In addition, you can’t measure the accurate price change due to the cost of production and margin due to a decrease in quantity.
+In addition, you can’t measure the exact price change due to the cost of production and margin due to a decrease in quantity.
 While covering the gap, you might reduce too much size, and it won’t work.
-Chances are the company may lose everything in no time when it fails to deliver what they primarily offer.
+Chances are the company may lose everything when it fails to deliver what they primarily offer.

 What is the Impact on the Consumer?